Babrak Karmal: Taraki–Amin rule

 Amin was informed of the Soviet decision to intervene in Afghanistan and was initially supportive, but was assassinated.
 Under the command of the Soviets, Karmal ascended to power.
 On 27 December 1979, Karmal's pre-recorded speech to the Afghan people was broadcast via Radio Kabul from Tashkent in the Uzbek SSR (the radio wavelength was changed to that of Kabul), saying: "Today the torture machine of Amin has been smashed, his accomplices – the primitive executioners, usurpers and murderers of tens of thousand of our fellow countrymen – fathers, mothers, sisters, brothers, sons and daughters, children and old people ..."
 Karmal was not in Kabul when the speech was broadcast; he was in Bagram, protected by the KGB.

 That evening Yuri Andropov, the KGB Chairman, congratulated Karmal on his rise to the Chairmanship of the Presidium of the Revolutionary Council, some time before Karmal received an official appointment.
 Karmal returned to Kabul on 28 December.
 He travelled alongside a Soviet military column.
 For the next few days Karmal lived in a villa on the outskirts of Kabul under the protection of the KGB.
 On 1 January 1980 Leonid Brezhnev, the General Secretary of the Central Committee of the Communist Party of the Soviet Union, and Alexei Kosygin, the Soviet Chairman of the Council of Ministers, congratulated Karmal on his "election" as leader.

 Leadership

 Domestic policies

 Karmal's ascension was quickly troubled as he was effectively installed by the invading Soviet Union, delegitimizing him.
 Unrest in the country quickly escalated, and in Kabul two major uprisings, on 3 Hoot (22 February) and the months long students' protests were early signs of trouble.
+Karmal would also arrest Major Saddiq Alamyar in 1980, the commander of the 444th Commando Battalion, who committed the Kerala massacre while Afghanistan was still under the leadership of the Khalq.
+Other perpetrators were also arrested, such as other commandos and soldiers in the 11th Division of the Afghan Army.
+Alamyar remained in jail for a decade, even after Karmal was removed from his post as president.